PouriaDan/BrainTumorLearning/README.md

 Our segmentation can be improved.
 Due to computational issues, we were not able to train more complex models.
 However, beside the complexity of the utilized model ,we believe the size of the dataset also affects the training results.
 For both classification and segmentation, we tested Vision-based transformers. however, the results were either on par or weaker compared to the models we have reported here.
-We also tried to apply yhe segmentation model on the samples from the classification model, but due to the domain differences (Mainly the difference in the view), segmentation results on the classification dataset were weak.
+We also tried to apply the segmentation model on the samples from the classification model, but due to the domain differences (Mainly the difference in the view), segmentation results on the classification dataset were weak.

 ## References:

 https://www.kaggle.com/datasets/thomasdubail/brain-tumors-256x256
 https://www.kaggle.com/datasets/pkdarabi/brain-tumor-image-dataset-semantic-segmentation/data